asetapen/holosoma/README.md

 - **Task types**: Locomotion (velocity tracking) and whole-body tracking
 - **Sim-to-sim and sim-to-real deployment**: Shared inference pipeline across simulation and real robot control
 - **Motion retargeting**: Convert human motion capture data to robot motions while preserving interactions with objects and terrain
+- **Service-mode deployment**: Run an inference policy as a standalone process with a pluggable live tracking input, a MuJoCo virtual-robot backend, and a per-command dampening shim for safe real-robot rollouts (see [Service mode](#service-mode) below)
 - **Wandb integration**: Video logging, automatic ONNX checkpoint uploads, and direct checkpoint loading from Wandb

 ## Repository Structure